 Having welcomed many friends and colleagues at Guarulhos International Airport (GRU), I (Eli) know the drill and will guide you to navigate your arrival like a seasoned traveler.

-- Pro Tip: Double-check your passport’s expiration date!
-Fun fact: I once had a colleague who couldn’t pass immigration because his passport had expired—don’t let this happen to you.
+Pro Tip: Double-check your passport’s expiration date!
+Fun fact: I once had a colleague from Canada who couldn’t pass immigration because his passport had expired—don’t let this happen to you.

 Luggage Pickup